torvalds/linux/Documentation/media/uapi/v4l/pixfmt-meta-uvc.rst

 Each UVC payload header can be between 2 and 12 bytes large.
 Buffers can contain multiple headers, if multiple such headers have been transmitted by the camera for the respective frame.
-However, the driver may drop headers when the buffer is full, when they contain no useful information (e.g. those without the SCR field or with that field identical to the previous header), or generally to perform rate limiting when the device sends a large number of headers.
+However, the driver may drop headers when the buffer is full, when they contain yes useful information (e.g. those without the SCR field or with that field identical to the previous header), or generally to perform rate limiting when the device sends a large number of headers.